-AGUINID FALLS / BINALAYAN HIDDEN FALLS / DAO FALLS / INAMBAKAN WATERFALLS
+DAY 4: AGUINID FALLS / BINALAYAN FALLS / DAO FALLS / INAMBAKAN FALLS

-Day 4 of your Cebu itinerary is an ultimate adventure day to four of the best waterfalls in South Cebu!
+Day 4 of this Cebu itinerary is an ultimate adventure day to four of the best waterfalls in South Cebu!

 Aguinid Falls is not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome tourist destination in Cebu that supports eco-tourism.

-From Moalboal it’s approximately 1 hour and 20 minutes drive south along the coastline to reach Aguinid Falls.
+From Moalboal, it’s approximately a 1 hour and 20-minute drive south along the coastline to reach Aguinid Falls.

 It took us around two hours to complete the Aguinid Falls tour but that included many stops to take photos.
 For the average person, it would take around one hour from start to finish.

-Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best Cebu waterfalls which is why I have added it to this Cebu itinerary!
+Binalayan Falls (also referred to as Binalayan Hidden Falls) is one of the best Cebu waterfalls.

 Binalayan Falls is located right around the corner from Agunind Falls, no more than a 2-minute drive to the entrance.

-The Binalayan Falls entrance fee is 60 pesos which includes a guide and there is also a 10 pesos parking fee.
-Tipping your guide is completely up to you, but somewhere between 50–100 pesos would do.
+The entrance fee is 60 pesos which includes a guide and there is also a 10 pesos parking fee.

-The main falls at Binalayan Waterfall boasts a 50ft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.
+The main falls at Binalayan Waterfall boast a 50ft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.